-In our class we have 25 spectacular children (17 Y6 & 8 Y5), who are all unique and every one of them has a very special role within our St Edmund’s family.
+In our class we have 18 spectacular children (9 Y6 & 9 Y5), who are all unique and every one of them has a very special role within our St Edmund’s family.
 Our classroom staff are: Mrs Buckley (Classroom teacher & Assistant Headteacher) and Miss Hughes, who supports an individual child.

 Evidence suggests that children who read for enjoyment every day develop a broader vocabulary, increased general knowledge and a better understanding of other cultures.
 They also develop a good command of the English language; which impacts dramatically on their writing capabilities.
 Therefore, reading is a very important part of our school day at St Edmund’s and we try to expose the children to a wide spectrum of texts to encourage a love of reading.
 (See our ‘Brilliant Book’ list for alternative books to read a home).